 The useful range of a driver is greatly affected by the drive power requirements of the load and the thermal characteristics of the device package.
-In order for a gate-driver device to be useful over a particular temperature range the package must allow for the efficient removal of the heat produced while keeping the junction temperature within rated limits.
-The UCC27523/4/5/6 family of drivers is available in four different packages to cover a range of application requirements.
-The thermal metrics for each of these packages are summarized in Thermal Information.
-For detailed information regarding the thermal information table, refer to Application Note from Texas Instruments entitled, IC Package Thermal Metrics (SPRA953).
+In order for a gate driver device to be useful over a particular temperature range the package must allow for the efficient removal of the heat produced while keeping the junction temperature within rated limits.
+For detailed information regarding the thermal information table, please refer to Application Note from Texas Instruments entitled, Semiconductor and IC Package Thermal Metrics (SPRA953).